VelocityZero/CSCI3155Labs/Paper/PaperRoughDraft.md

 ## <a name="basic"></a>Basic Lambda syntax
-Lambda functions have a kinda funny syntax that can look like an array declaration with parameters.
+Lambda functions have a rather unique syntax, which at first glance can be confused with an array declaration with parameters.
+This is the general form for writing lambda functions: